Try our App

 However, there is some controversy over the black henna dye used in temporary tattoos, as it contains a chemical called paraphenylenediamine (PPD).

-PPD can cause chemical burns and allergic reactions.
+PPD has been known chemical burns and allergic reactions in some users.
 It is therefore reassuring to know that the black henna dyes we stock by Naturtint and Henne Color are natural and 100% PPD free.

 Always carry out patch tests whether a hair dye contains PPD or not as you may be sensitive to the ingredients.

 Yes, you can use henna hair dye to cover up grays.
 For best results start with a lighter shade such as Rouge henna and then move on to a darker shade such as Brun or Marron.

 Henna can take anywhere between 2-6 hours to be fully absorbed into both the hair and roots.
 General rule of thumb, the longer you leave henna on the darker and more vivid the colour appears.

 How long does Henna stay in the hair for?
 Most henna dyes are permanent with the colour being most vibrant for the first 4-6 weeks.
 After 6 weeks the colour will start to fade but it won’t disappear altogether.

 It is best to shampoo the hair before applying henna and then condition after.
 Applying henna to clean hair allows the henna to absorb and work better, as its not having to battle other products in the hair.